eclipse-vertx/vert.x/new/core_manual_js.md

     }).listen(8080, 'localhost');

+### Reading from and Writing to WebSockets

-The `websocket` instance passed into the handler implements both `ReadStream` and `WriteStream`, and has a very similar interface to `NetSocket`, so you can write and write data to it in the normal ways.
-See chapter on streams [LINK] for more information.
+The `websocket` instance passed into the handler implements both `ReadStream` and `WriteStream`, so you can read and write data to it in the normal ways.
+I.e by setting a `dataHandler` and calling the `writeBuffer` method.

+See the chapter on `NetSocket` and streams and pumps for more information.

-For example, to echo anything received on a WebSocket:
+For example, to echo all data received on a WebSocket:

     var server = new vertx.HttpServer();